Hartmannsolution/thoughts/recipes.md

 - 120 ml vegetable oil
 - 180 ml warm water

-Kneat dow and rest for 1-2 hours.
-Roll out to 30 cm diameter
+Kneat dough and rest for 1-2 hours.
+Roll out to 30 cm. diameter

 - 80 g. butter
 - 450 g. flour
 - 5 g. salt
 - 250 ml water (add gradually to right consistency)
 - mix and kneat for 4-5 minutes
-- Rest the dough for 1-2 hours (minimum 20 min.)
+- rest the dough for 1-2 hours (minimum 20 min.)
-- cut out 60-75 g. sizes for burrito size and 25 g. size for taco size. and for small balls and keep under wrapping not to dry out.
+- cut out 55-75 g. sizes for burrito size and 30 g. size for taco size. and for small balls and keep under wrapping not to dry out.
 - Roll out thin and bake on hot cast iron for 30 sek flip plus 10 sek.